Liberation Day (Channel Islands)

-In Jersey and Guernsey, Liberation Day (Jèrriais: Jour d'la Libéthâtion) is celebrated each year on 9 May, to mark the end of the occupation by Nazi Germany during World War II.
-It is celebrated as Guernsey and Jersey's national day.
+Liberation Day (Jèrriais: Jour d'la Libéthâtion; Guernésiais: Lé Jour dé la Libératiaon) is the national day of both Guernsey and Jersey, the two largest of the Channel Islands, which takes place on 9 May each year.
+It commemorates the liberation of the Channel Islands on 9 May 1945, which marked the end of the islands' occupation by Nazi Germany during World War II.
+It falls on the same day as the European Union's Europe Day, which celebrates post-World War II peace and European unity.
+9 May is a public holiday in both islands and each has different celebrations and commemorative events; the centrepiece of Jersey's is the Liberation Day re-enactment in the Liberation Square, while Guernsey's is an islandwide cavalcade of classic vehicles.

 History

 On 9 May 1945, HMS Bulldog arrived in St Peter Port, Guernsey, and the German forces surrendered unconditionally aboard the vessel at dawn.
-British forces landed in St Peter Port shortly afterwards, greeted by crowds of joyous but malnourished islanders singing, amongst other patriotic songs, "Sarnia-Cherie".
+British forces landed in St Peter Port shortly afterwards and were greeted by crowds of joyous but malnourished islanders singing, amongst other patriotic songs, "Sarnia-Cherie".

 The same day, HMS Beagle, which had set out from Plymouth, arrived in Jersey to accept the surrender of the occupying forces there.
-Two naval officers, Surgeon Lieutenant Ronald McDonald and Sub Lieutenant R Milne, were met by the Harbour Master, who escorted them to his office where they together hoisted the Union Flag, before also raising it on the flagstaff of the Pomme d'Or Hotel.
+Two naval officers, Surgeon Lieutenant Ronald McDonald and Sub Lieutenant R Milne, were met by the Harbour Master who escorted them to his office where they together hoisted the Union Flag before also raising it on the flagstaff of the Pomme d'Or Hotel.
 This has been re-enacted every year on Liberation Day since 1995.
-From 2003 to 2011 former Harbour Master and Jerseyman Captain Howard Le Cornu performed this annually.
+From 2003 to 2011, former Harbour Master and Jerseyman Captain Howard Le Cornu performed this annually.
 His father, John E. Le Cornu, and uncle, David M. Le Cornu, had been in the crowds and had witnessed the occasion on 9 May 1945.

 Sark was liberated on 10 May 1945, and the German troops in Alderney surrendered on 16 May 1945.

 Official status

 The Public Holidays and Bank Holidays (Jersey) Act 1952 established Liberation Day as a public holiday if it fell on a weekday.
 The Public Holidays and Bank Holidays (Jersey) Act 2010 further laid down that Liberation was also to be a public holiday if it falls on a Saturday.
 It is not a public holiday, and no day off in lieu is provided, if it falls on a Sunday.

+Liberation Day is also a public holiday in Guernsey, according to the Public Holidays Ordinance 1994.
+Unlike Jersey's, Guernsey employment law provides no statutory entitlement to public holidays.